A Titanic expert, an adventurer, a CEO, and a father and son are on the missing submersible

 The submersible Titan was reported overdue Sunday night about 435 miles (700 kilometers) south of St. John's, Newfoundland, according to Canada's Joint Rescue Coordination Center, spurring a desperate international rescue effort.
 Rescuers were racing against the clock because the oxygen supply could run out by approximately 6 a.m.
 Thursday.

+A Canadian aircraft detected underwater noises during the hunt for the Titan.
+The U.S. Coast Guard said via Twitter early Wednesday that as a result of the noises detected by the Canadian P-3 patrol aircraft, search efforts have been relocated and the data is being used to help guide the ongoing effort.

-The expedition was led by OceanGate, making its third voyage to the Titanic, which struck an iceberg and sank in 1912, killing all but about 700 of the roughly 2,200 passengers and crew.
+The expedition featuring the Titan was led by OceanGate, making its third voyage to the Titanic, which struck an iceberg and sank in 1912, killing all but about 700 of the roughly 2,200 passengers and crew.

 A pilot and four other people are on the Titan.
 They are: